jedisct1/wasi-crypto-preview/witx/wasi_ephemeral_crypto.md

 #### <a href="#signature_keypair_manager_open" name="signature_keypair_manager_open"></a> `signature_keypair_manager_open(options: opt_options) -> (crypto_errno, signature_keypair_manager)`
 __(optional)__
-Create a context to the key manager.
+Create a signature context for the key manager.

 The set of required and supported options is defined by the host.